 The SA SME Fund was established as part of the CEO initiative in conjunction with National Treasury and corporate South Africa.
-The Company's objective is to equity invest in high-potential entrepreneurial enterprises in the small and medium enterprises (SME) sector and to build a high-quality mentorship cohort to provide business and other forms of support to SMEs and entrepreneurs funded by the Company.
+The Company's objective is to equity invest in high potential entrepreneurial enterprises in the small and medium enterprises (SME) Sector and to build a high-quality mentorship cohort to provide business and other forms of support to SMEs and entrepreneurs funded by the Company.
 In the current year, the PIC did not invest any additional funds.

-The details of all the transactions in which the Company has entered with the associates are disclosed in note 6 of the Annual Financial Statements.
+The details of all the transactions between the company and the associates are disclosed in note 6 of the Annual Financial Statements.